Emergency calls

 If you receive advice from your mobile network operator that VoLTE emergency calling capability of your phone is unknown, you should check your device manual or contact the manufacturer or retail provider.

-Do not test your phone's capabilities by calling 000.
+Do not test your phone's capabilities by calling Triple Zero.
 Testing your phone while there is still an active 3G network will result in your call connecting regardless of which network operator has 3G services still available.
 This may give you a false sense that your phone is working when it may not support VoLTE emergency calling.
+Calling Triple Zero outside of emergencies also risks causing congestion for those experiencing a real emergency.

 Triple Zero service